-Said to have been controlling in life, Mrs. White apparently continues her manipulating behavior in the after life by ensuring that guests do not drink or smoke in her place.
-However, Mrs. White doesn’t appear to limit her activities to only undesirable activities, she shows up all the time according to owners and guests of the historic inn.
+Said to have been controlling in life, Mrs. White apparently continues her manipulating behavior in the afterlife by ensuring that guests do not drink or smoke in her place.
+However, Mrs. White doesn’t appear to limit her activities to only undesirable activities; she shows up according to the historic inn’s owners and guests.

-At the age of 93, Mrs. White passed away in 1995 and the house was purchased by Tom and Kathy Johnson in 1996.
+At the age of 93, Mrs. White passed away in 1995, and Tom and Kathy Johnson purchased the house in 1996.
 Tom Johnson didn’t believe in ghosts when he bought the property, but that all changed as he began the work of renovating the home into a bed and breakfast inn.

 To say the least, Tom Johnson is a believer today, so much so that he has since become a paranormal investigator.
-He also believes that the inn not only houses Mrs. White, but also several other spirits, including two Siamese cats.
-These two spectral felines have often been seen running throughout the building and one guest reported that a cat slept on the end the bed, purring contentedly.
+He also believes that the inn not only houses Mrs. White but also several other spirits, including two Siamese cats.
+These two spectral felines have often been seen running throughout the building, and one guest reported that a cat slept on the end of the bed, purring contentedly.

-Others, who have stayed in one of the downstairs rooms, have often reporting having had the same dream where a young man wanders back and forth from the sink to the closet.
+Others, who have stayed in one of the downstairs rooms, have often reported having the same dream of a young man wandering back and forth from the sink to the closet.